 The Iron Bridge is the perfect place to begin a tour of Ironbridge Gorge.
 Now a peaceful valley, the gorge was once at the very heart of industry and engineering.
 Plan a visit to one of the museums and find out about the history of the area.
 There are also a number of other English Heritage sites nearby, including Buildwas Abbey, Wenlock Priory and Wroxeter Roman City.

-Just 10 miles away from the Iron Bridge there is Boscobel House and the Royal Oak.
+Just ten miles away from Iron Bridge there is Boscobel House and the Royal Oak.
 The future King Charles II sought shelter here from Oliver Cromwell's men after being defeated at Worcester in 1651.
-The site provides an opportunity to get close to a significant moment in English history, as well as boasting a charming tearoom which makes it a great spot for lunch or tea.